0xPavithran/Fractional-Solar/README.md

 ---

 ## Current Status
-The Fractional Solar DApp has been deployed on the **Etherlink testnet**, and the following features have been implemented:
+The Fractional Solar DApp has been deployed on the **Arbitrum Sepolia testnet**, and the following features have been implemented:
 - Solar NFT Registration: Solar farm owners can register their solar farms as NFTs and assign fractional ownership shares.
 - Ownership Transfer: Users can transfer their fractional ownership of solar NFTs to other users.
 - Fractional Ownership Tracking: Investors can view the solar NFTs they own, along with their fractional share of each solar project.